Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: The Invariant Extended Kalman Filtering

 \subsection{InEKF Propagation Step}

-The system dynamics satisfy the group affine property, according to Theorems~\ref{theorem:autonomous_error_dynamics} and \ref{theorem:log_linear_error}; thus, the dynamics of the state estimation error is autonomous and the linearized system is independent of the system states.
+The deterministic system dynamics $f_{u_t}(\cdot)$ can be shown to satisfy the group affine property (\ref{eq:group_affine}).
+Therefore, according to Theorem~\ref{theorem:autonomous_error_dynamics}, the right-invariant error dynamics will be autonomous and evolve independently of the system’s state: